GowthamiKandhasamy/CVD-MAX/README.md

 It combines static analysis, dynamic analysis, and deep learning to detect vulnerabilities and predict CWE categories.

+## Branches
+main -> Stable branch
+dev -> integration
+ingestion (for eg) -> Gowthami's branch cfg (for eg) -> Gaby's branch

+### Note: Please work on your own branches and commit it to dev first.
+Only after discussion, shall we ever commit to the main branch.
+And update your commits to dev/main in the group.

 ## Input
 - C/C++ source code or firmware